jessemp3/jessemp3/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" alt="ilustração de um computador" min-width="400px" max-width="400px" width="400px" align="right">

 <p align="left">
 Hi there, I'm Jesse! 👋
-I'm a 20-year-old Junior Full Stack Developer who's passionate about technology and always eager to learn more.
-Currently, I'm pursuing my degree in Analysis and Systems Development (ADS) while also expanding my skills through a Cybersecurity Bootcamp and a Full Stack TypeScript course at DIO.
+I'm a 20-year-old Junior Android Developer passionate about technology and always eager to learn more.
+Currently, I'm pursuing my degree in Analysis and Systems Development (ADS), while specializing in **native Android development** using Java and Kotlin.
+I'm also expanding my knowledge through a Cybersecurity Bootcamp and additional mobile-focused courses at DIO.
-My journey in tech has been driven by curiosity and the desire to grow as a developer.
-As I navigate through my studies and projects, I'm building a strong foundation in both front-end and back-end development, while also gaining valuable insights into cybersecurity.
+My journey in tech has been driven by curiosity and the desire to grow as a mobile developer.
-Let's connect and create something amazing together! 🚀
+Let's connect and build amazing mobile experiences together! 📱🚀
 </p>

 <p align="left">